lucidworks/connectors-sdk-resources/java-sdk/README_security_filtering.md

 ## Querying time

-- Graph query parser and Join query parser will be used together to build the final filter query.
+- Graph and join query parsers are used together to build a security filter query.
-- Graph query parser will be used to filter access control items (groups, users, etc) in the hierarchy graph.
+- The input for building the query is typically a user ID.
-    - An implicit denormalization is not required at querying time, since the graph deals with this filtering.
+- Using the input (user ID), the graph query parser traverses linked access control documents (groups, roles etc.)
-- Join query parser will be used to join the access control collection with content collection.
+- The Join query parser is used to join the access control collection and the content collection.
-    - ACL entities on access control collection will be used as means to join the ACLs with the content collection.
+- ACLs produced by the query are used to select the associated content documents into the final query result.

 ### Sample query